Payday lending is legal in Colorado.

 Rates, Fees and Other charges in Colorado

-- Not more than 20% can be charged for any payday loan up to $300.
+- No more than 36% can be charged for any short loan:

 The Maximum Term for a Payday Loan in Colorado